kmfdm303/FrontEndExampleProject/README.md

 };
 ```

 Notice the different configurations for the clean command in the initConfig's json object.
 Cleaning the build directory can be accomplished by running the clean:build task.
 You can clean the build directory now at the command line by running 'grunt clean:build'.
 This added level allows a single plugin to run multiple different tasks.
-There is a other interesting change here as well in the files array under the less:debug and copy:css section.
+There is another interesting change here as well in the files array under the less:debug and copy:css section.
 Grunt has 2 ways to map files, static mappings and dynamic mappings.
 A static mapping will take an array of source files and destination files where a dynamic mapping will search a directory for source files that match a pattern and put them in a destination directory with a specific file name.
 This snippet of code is taken from the gruntjs.com website

 ######Static mapping example
 ```javascript